sanko/Dyn.pm/README.md

 nothing because our signature claims the function returns `Void`.

-To avoid banging your head on a built-in function, you may name your sub anything else and let Affix know what symbol to attach:
+To avoid banging your head on a built-in function, you may name your sub anything else and let Affix know what symbol to affix:

     sub my_abs : Native('my_lib.dll') : Signature([Double] => Double) : Symbol('abs');
     CORE::say my_abs( -75 ); # Should print 75 if your abs is something that makes sense